-42. Plaintiffs bring Count I of this action under Section 16 of the Clayton Act, 15 U.S.C. § 26, to prevent and restrain the defendants from violating Section 7 of the Clayton Act, 15 U.S.C. § 18.
-The likely effect of the defendants' acquisition will be to lessen competition substantially in interstate trade and commerce in both relevant markets throughout the country, in violation of Section 7 of the Clayton Act, 15 U.S.C. § 18.

-43. Plaintiffs are threatened with the loss of their business and property and other irreparable harm from the violation and have no adequate remedy at law.
+- 42. Plaintiffs bring Count I of this action under Section 16 of the Clayton Act, 15 U.S.C. § 26, to prevent and restrain the defendants from violating Section 7 of the Clayton Act, 15 U.S.C. § 18.
+The likely effect of the defendants' acquisition will be to lessen competition substantially in interstate trade and commerce by concentrating distribution services for restricted and prescription pet medications throughout the country, in violation of Section 7 of the Clayton Act, 15 U.S.C. § 18. - 43.
+Plaintiffs are threatened with the loss of their business and property and other irreparable harm from the violation and have no adequate remedy at law.